Solvers for mixed finite element problems using Poincar\'e operators based on spanning trees

-The other constants are therefore of more interest.
-In the two-dimensional case, we observe that $\cb_1$ is independent of the mesh size $h$.
-We provide an intuitive, albeit less rigorous, explanation for this. $\Pb \Lambda^1$ can be viewed as the subspace of $P \Lambda^1$ with homogeneous essential boundary conditions on $\mathcal{E}_1$ (the purple tree on the right of \Cref{fig: trees}).
-The domain is thus effectively cut into ``ribbons'' that each have width $h$ and a maximal length related to the diameter of the domain.
-In the limit, the Poincaré constant on each of these ribbons is dominated by its length, not its width.

-In 3D, both $\cb_1$ and $\cb_2$ exhibit a mild increase with respect to $h$.
-However, this inverse dependency is sub-linear since $\cb_2$ increases by a factor 2 for a mesh size that decreases by a factor 9.
-If we were to fit a power law on the finest meshes, we would obtain approximate rates of $\cb_k \approx \mathcal{O}(h^{-0.5})$ in both cases.
-We emphasize that these are the constants that result from our specific choice of spanning trees.
-We therefore do not exclude the possibility of getting a better scaling with a different construction, or finer meshes.
+The other constants exhibit a mild increase with respect to $h$.
+Assuming $\cb_k \approx \mathcal{O}(h^\alpha)$, we compute the rate $\alpha$ based on the three finest meshes and report these in the final row.
+We observe that the inverse dependency is sub-linear in all cases.
+We remark that these are the constants and rates that result from our specific choice of spanning trees.
+It may be possible to obtain better estimates with a different construction, using e.g.~the multi-level trees of \cite{hiptmair2000multilevel}.